OmkarK45/blog-app/README.md

 # Go into the repository
 $ cd frontend

-# Install dependencies
+# Install dependencies in backend by using
-$ npm install
+$ npm install (wait 5mins)

+# Install the frontend dependencies by using
+$ yarn install (wait 5mins)

 # Setup environment variables
-$ MongoDB Atlas URL or a Local Database.
+$ In backend folder, create a file called '.env'
+$ Declare the following variables as env vars : ACCESS_TOKEN, REFRESH_TOKEN_SECRET, JWT_SECRET='some secure string'(required), DB_URI_LOCAL=mongodb://localhost/blogdb (if db doesn't exist, it'll create one.), DB_URI_ATLAS='the url from mongo cloud atlas' (optional)

 # Run the backend
+$cd backend
 $ npm start

-# Run the frontend by setting proxy to backend in package.json
+# Run the frontend by setting proxy to frontend in package.json
+$ add this line at line 2 in frontend/package.json >> "proxy" : "https://localhost:3001"

+# Run the frontend
+$cd frontend
 $ yarn start
 ```